Search

 The process is to fill out an online application form.
 You can find access to that form – as well as information about who can apply etc. on this page: Call for New Members – Global Young Academy.
 If you have further questions, please contact us at applications@globalyoungacademy.net

-Our Selection Committee will select and evaluate the candidates from October till December through three selection rounds.
-No earlier than January 2025 all applicants will receive corresponding information.
+Our Selection Committee will evaluate and select the candidates from October till February through three selection rounds.
+No earlier than March 2026 all applicants will receive corresponding information.
 Please understand that a thorough evaluation of over 400 applicants by the voluntary members of our selection committee is a great challenge for the GYA every year.

 The GYA is a global organisation that places a high value on its diversity.
 We encourage applications from all qualified candidates.
 All applicants receive consideration and will not be discriminated against regarding race, colour, ethnicity, religion, creed, sex, marital status, ancestry, sexual orientation, gender identity or expression, physical or mental disabilities, or other factors.
 Applications from women, minority groups, researchers in the social sciences, arts and humanities, and scholars working in government, industry, and non-governmental sectors are particularly welcome.

 Please note that the GYA does not give stipends to members.
-Depending on the funds available to the GYA, we aim to financially support members with travel co-funding for the Annual General Meetings, providing some seed funding for working group activities, or offering grants for projects.
+Depending on the funds available to the GYA, we aim to financially support members with travel co-funding for the Annual General Meetings and providing some seed funding for GYA-internal projects in our four thematic areas (see the Activities tab on our homepage).

 No, GYA membership does not come with a monetary prize or personal budget.
 GYA is a non-profit, member-led organization and does not request membership fees.
 Our focus is on fostering collaboration and advancing the goals of the global young scientist community.